neurodisney/ND_PLDAPS/README.md

 * __ND_GetConditionList__

 * __ND_CheckCondRepeat__
+Checks if a trials counts as completed trial for the current condition, if not, repeat this condition

 * __ND_CtrlMsg__
 Write tesxt messages with a formated time stamp to the command window.

 * __ND_DefaultColors__
+Create lookup table for monkey and experimenter screen and define default colors for standard features.

+*__ND_DefineCol__
+Wrapper to determine color lookup table entries and to created associated handles.

 * __ND_DefaultBitNames__